-Butane Hash Oil Possession: Is It a Felony Crime in Florida?
+Butane Hash Oil Possession: Is It a Crime in Florida?

-Is Butane Hash Oil Possession a Felony Crime in Florida?
+Is Butane Hash Oil Possession a Crime in Florida?

 Butane hash oil (BHO) possession is clearly a crime in Florida.
 The only real question is whether BHO possession is a felony or a misdemeanor crime.
 The Florida law which defines controlled substances, 893.03, does not clearly address this issue.
 Butane hash oil is not specifically listed under the statute.
 As of February 2017, there are no appellate decisions which answer this question.
 The best answer after doing my own research is that it is a felony charge.